Wattled guan

 The wattled guan (Aburria aburri) is a species of bird in the family Cracidae.
 It is a fairly large black cracid with blue-based, black-tipped beak and a long, red-and-yellow wattle.

 It is found in Colombia, Ecuador, Peru, and Venezuela.
 Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
 The wattled guan is a fairly shy species that is mostly seen when it perches on the outer edge of the canopy from a distance.
 Like many tropical forest birds, it is heard more often than seen.
-It is threatened by habitat destruction and the IUCN has assessed its conservation status as being "near threatened".
+It is threatened by habitat destruction but the IUCN assessed its conservation status as being "Least Concern" in 2023, though it was previously classified as "Near Threatened" since 2000.

 Description

 The wattled guan is recognisable by the elongated red and yellow fleshy wattle that dangles from its throat.
 It is a large bird with a long tail, about 75 cm long and weighing between 1200 and 1550 g.
 The plumage is black, the beak is blue and the feet are flesh-coloured.